iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 > I have attempted to use the app 3 times and 'it' has never allowed me to finish the list of questions so I haven't completed even registering<br> :date: __2020-06-28 09:16:36__

 > Pointless app not official plus no links too covid this is a scam site<br> :date: __2020-06-27 21:33:39__

-> This app there nosey fcukers like to no ins and outs how about piss off do one<br> :date: __2020-06-24 02:58:32__

-> I have cancelled this app because every day they are searching for funding and I have used the app since April and suddenly they started asking for my logon details again as if they have lost previous history seems strange.<br> :date: __2020-06-23 13:34:06__